arvaldez301/Bioinformatics-Programs/README.md

 http://rstudio.com

 R Studio also allows you to create Python scripts and run Terminal.

+You can find R Programming Basics within this repository.

 ## Onboarding for Terminal (Bash Scripting)
 ### Logging in